rahulvaddepalli2/digital-garden-jekyll-template/_notes/Manual to Brain--Learning Book/Master Learner, Manual to your Brain.md

 ---
-title: Master Learner: Manual to your Brain
+title: Master Learner Manual to your Brain
 ---
 The Why?
 - [[ Why Meta-Learning is important]]